Rubylicious92/sextoys/README.md

 # Sex Toys
-This repo will focus on building a consumer friendly web page offering just the best of Sex Toys
+This repo will focus on building a consumer friendly web page offering just the best of Sex Toys.
+With only a simple HTML script and some build in CSS this website will serve as a demo for future projects to come.

+## What I learned

+The main challenge was to set up several pages and linking them together.
+In addition to that there has been a successful test of build in CSS to make it look more appealing.
+Though the external sheet hasn't worked out the way I intended.

+### Glimpse into the future

+With the first web site set up, more will follow.
+Especially those using Flexbox and Javascript in order to enhance user friendliness.
+So stay tuned.